stanwood/StanwoodSocial/README.md

 ### Facebook

-Authenticating with Facebook, we will use `FBSDKLoginKit` for one time authentication.
+We will use `FBSDKLoginKit` for one time authentication.

 ### Instagram